Inducibility of 4-vertex tournaments: Introduction

-All of these questions can be studied for directed graphs as well.
-Falgas-Ravry and Vaughan~\cite{MR2988862} studied inducibility of small outstars.
+All of these questions can be studied for directed graphs as well, the definitions naturally transfer.
+Falgas-Ravry and Vaughan~\cite{MR2988862} studied inducibility of small outstars using flag algebras.
 Huang~\cite{Huang2014} extended the result to all outstars.
 This was further generalized to other stars by Hu, Ma, Norin, and Wu~\cite{hu2020inducibility}.
-Short paths with further restrictions were considered in~\cite{MR4109639} and orientation of a 4-cycle in~\cite{HLPV202X}.
-In an REU in 2018, Burgher and Burke studied and conjectured extremal constructions for most oriented graphs (directed graphs without $2$-cycles) of up to $4$ vertices using the flag algebra method.
-In a similar and independent project, Bożyk, Grzesik and Kielak~\cite{bozyk2020inducibility} established more bounds and found more constructions for oriented graphs.
+Short paths with further restrictions were considered in~\cite{MR4109639} and orientations of a 4-cycle in~\cite{HLPV202X}.
+In an REU (Research Experience for Undergraduates) in 2018, Burgher and Burke studied and conjectured extremal constructions for most oriented graphs (directed graphs without $2$-cycles) of up to $4$ vertices using the flag algebra method.
+In a similar and independent project around the same time, Bo\.{z}yk, Grzesik and Kielak~\cite{bozyk2020inducibility} established the same and more bounds and constructions for oriented graphs.

-In this paper, we look closer at the tournaments in this list, directed graphs with exactly one arc between any pair of vertices.
+In this paper, we look closer at the tournaments in this list, i.e. oriented complete graphs.
 The number of non-isomorphic tournaments on $k$ vertices is slightly smaller than the number of graphs, and flag algebra computations tend to have similar power.
-The two projects mentioned in the previous paragraph both found inducibility bounds and closely matching constructions for all tournaments on up to $4$ vertices, where the results are easy or trivial for all but three of these $8$ small tournaments.
-These last three tournaments on $4$ vertices have very interesting constructions, and in this paper we prove that these constructions are indeed optimal.
+The two projects mentioned in the previous paragraph both found inducibility bounds and closely matching lower bound constructions for all tournaments on up to $4$ vertices, where the results are easy or trivial for all but three of these $8$ small tournaments.
+These last three tournaments on $4$ vertices have very interesting constructions, and in this paper we prove that these constructions are indeed optimal for large $n$.

-When edges are colored, Mubayi and Razborov~\cite{Dhruv} showed that for every tournament $T$ on $k \geq 4$ vertices whose edges are colored by $\binom{k}{2}$ distinct colors, a structure on $n \geq k$ vertices that maximizes the number of copies of $T$ is a balanced iterated blow-up of $T$.
+In a somewhat related question, Mubayi and Razborov~\cite{Dhruv} considered edge colored tournaments and showed that for every tournament $T$ on $k \geq 4$ vertices whose edges are colored by $\binom{k}{2}$ distinct colors, the iterated blow-up of $T$ achieves $i(T,n)$.
 This implies that $i(T) = \frac{k!}{k^k-k}$ in this rainbow setting.